Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

    ![COVID](documents/COVID-banner.png)

   * Services - The services section consists of the comapnies logo with text outlining what services are on offer.
 Since chemical engineering services vary with the type of project, an exact pricing list isn't used.
 Instead a pricing report is created by booking an appointment with the design team.
-When services is selected on the navigation bar, this section will appear.
+When "services" is selected on the navigation bar, this section will appear.

    ![Services](documents/services.png)